marutypes/vrchat-static/public/arcade-changelog.md

-## [2.4.0] - 2023-05-15
+## [2.4.0] - 2023-06-06
-- I'm finally back, to kick some tail!
+I'm finally back to actually working on this project.
+Hurray!
+We're scrapping the idea of a separate PC only arcade, and I'm pulling in assets and ideas from there over time.

+### Changed
 - Upgraded to Udon 1.x so I can actually do stuff again
 - Integrated remote text fetching for changelog, so they don't go stale
-- Redid world UI
+- Redid world UI and settings from scratch
-- Brought in a bunch of stuff from the scrapped PC-only arcade and generally touched up the level geometry.
-- FEESH!
+- Touched up all the UI for poppin' buddies

+### Added
+- Fish!
+Aquarium!
+Neon Signs!
+Glasses!
+Wires!
+Wowee!

+### Fixed
+- A lot of fixes to network sync in the arcade games.
+- No more janky aliased pixel edges, thanks to the magic of shaders.
+- Haptics on bumblball work correctly

 ## [2.3.2] - 2022-04-20